etcher-be/template/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 5. When you're done making changes, check that your changes pass linting and the tests::

+    $ python -m epab pp

+    This will run the test suite, verify all the linters pass, and update the requirements.
+Alternatively, you can also run the following commands for more granular control:

     $ epab lint
     $ epab pytest -l